tleguern/ansible-role-metamod-source/README.md

 An ansible role dedicated to the installation of SteamCMD such as [ansible-steamcmd](https://github.com/Aversiste/ansible-steamcmd) or any role providing the `{{ steamcmd_user }}` variable.

-An ansible role dedicated to the installation of a Source mod such as [ansible-role-cstrike-source](https://github.com/Aversiste/ansible-role-cstrike-source) or any role providing the `Restart {{ metamod_source_game }}` handler.

 ## Role Variables

 | Variable | Description | Default |